 If you have less than 20 lbs to lose, a weight loss goal of 2-5 lbs a month is realistic.
 If you have more than 20 lbs to lose, you can probably lose 5-7 lbs a month.
 You will also likely notice that your weight loss doesn’t follow a straight line.
 It will go up and down with some months when you lose no weight.

 What If You Used to Lose Weight On the Keto Diet

-So, you lost 20 lbs on the keto diet but it isn’t working anymore.
+So, you lost 20 lbs on the keto diet, but it isn’t working anymore.
 What’s going on?
 Let’s look at some possible reasons why keto isn’t working anymore:

 Why Am I Gaining Weight on Keto

 If you are gaining weight on the keto diet, go through all the reasons I outlined in this post.
 One of them is most likely the culprit.
-The most likely reason is that you are eating too many calories in the form of “keto” snacks and not creating meals that are centered around low-carb veggies.
+The most likely reason is that you are eating too many calories in the form of “keto” snacks and not creating meals centered around low-carb veggies.

 Have you seen my free Low-Carb Food List?
 That’s an excellent place to start.